 Keith R. Fisher

 An honors graduate of Princeton University and Georgetown University Law Center, Keith Fisher joined the National Center for State Courts in 2015 as Principal Consultant and Senior Counsel for Domestic and International Court Initiatives.
 He is an experienced lawyer and law professor and is a nationally known expert on domestic and international financial services regulation and legal and judicial ethics.
-Recent speaking engagements on domestic and international judicial ethics include the Center for Judicial Ethics National Judicial College, the International Conference on Court Excellence in Singapore, the Professional Responsibility Training Session for Immigration Judges, and a American-Hellenic Chamber of Commerce Symposium on Improving the Greek Court System.
+Recent speaking engagements on domestic and international ethics issues include the Center for Judicial Ethics National Judicial College, the International Conference on Court Excellence in Singapore, the Professional Responsibility Training Session for Immigration Judges, an American-Hellenic Chamber of Commerce Symposium on Improving the Greek Court System, the Magistrature de Quebec’s Colloque soulignant les 40 ans du Conseil de la magistrature, the U.N.’s Global Judicial Integrity Network conference on social media in Vienna, and the Konrad Adenauer Stiftung’s conference on judicial ethics and social media..
 He also serves on the Board of Editors for UNESCO publications on judicial bioethics.

 Keith also has a degree in music theory and composition and studied as a child at the Juilliard School of Music in New York.
 He studied composition with Roger Sessions Edward T. Cone, and Milton Babbitt, among others.
 Keith had a leading role in the Franco-Swiss docudrama Cleveland vs. Wall Street, which was selected for the Cannes Film Festival in 2010.
 He enjoys racquet sports, is an avid chess and bridge player, and has a love of learning about foreign languages and cultures.
 He speaks French, Italian, German, Spanish, Greek, and a smattering of Japanese.